jbottum/t5pat/langchain_markdown20.md

     pipe = pipeline("text2text-generation", model=model, tokenizer=tokenizer, max_length=512)
     local_llm = HuggingFacePipeline(pipeline=pipe)
 ```
-The first line starts a loop that iterates over each model ID in the model_ids list.
-The next line initializes the tokenizer and model using the AutoTokenizer and AutoModelForSeq2SeqLM classes from the Transformers library.
-The tokenizer is responsible for converting text into tokens that the model can process, while the model is a T5-based sequence-to-sequence language model.

-for model_id in model_ids:: This line starts a loop that iterates over each model ID in the model_ids list.
+for model_id in model_ids: This line starts a loop that iterates over each model ID in the model_ids list.

 tokenizer = AutoTokenizer.from_pretrained(model_id): This line loads the tokenizer for the current model ID.
 The AutoTokenizer.from_pretrained method is used to automatically download and instantiate the tokenizer associated with the given model ID.